Ascend-Huawei/models/computer_vision/classification/car_color/README.md

 Network model for identifying the vehicle color

-##### The Davinci(.om) model only support the 1.1.X.X versions，Other versions should use the following caffe original model to convert the Davinci model.
+##### Here, the car_color.om only support 1.1.x.x versions, if your version are not 1.1.x.x, please get om(davinci model) by converting from caffe original model maually.

 ##### Original Network Link: